michaelguild13/Selenium-WebdriverIO-Mocha-Chai-Boilerplate/README.md

 -------------
 `npm install`

-`selenium-standalone install`

-If you get a `command not found` error on the selenium install, you might need to install it globally `npm install -g selenium-standalone`

 ###Note: this installation requires Node 6^ , NPM 3^ , & Java 1.8^
 if you get an `cant connect to selenium`, it might be due to vagrant or another virtual machine. run `node run kill-selenium` to kill all machines running on port 4444.